|Request Registration Info.

 Food and Dining

-Unlike other similar natural building workshops, we provide all meals and indoor dining facilities during our workshops.
-The meals are often a highlight of our students’ daily routine!
-Breakfast, lunch, and dinner will be lovingly prepared with fresh, local, and organic ingredients by the Milkweed Mercantile Organic Cafe.
-Tea and coffee will also be provided.
-The meals may include an occasional meat dish, delicious vegan fare, and hearty organic vegetarian dishes — we will happily accommodate dietary restrictions and food allergies.
+Unlike other similar natural building workshops, we provide all meals during our workshops.
+Breakfast, lunch, and dinner will be lovingly prepared with fresh, local, and organic ingredients.
+The meals will largely consist of hearty organic vegetarian dishes.
+You will not go hungry with us!
+(In fact, you might have a hard time leaving the table after each meal.)
+We will do our best to accommodate dietary restrictions and food allergies.
 Make sure to indicate any restrictions/allergies in your application.

-It is recommended that participants bring snacks and specialty items if they wish (think nuts, dried fruit, granola) to supplement the otherwise complete meal service.
+It is recommended that participants bring snacks and specialty items only if they wish (think nuts, dried fruit, coffee) to supplement the otherwise complete meal service.

 Lodging and Accommodations During Your Stay